elise-bigdevsoon/big-dev-soon-find-movies-speedrun-ws2axp/README.md

 ## How to start

-1. Start the project in our [app](https://app.bigdevsoon.me/) to get a feel for it.
+1. Start the project in our [app](https://app.bigdevsoon.me/) to get a feel for it.g
 2. Review the requirements listed below in this README.
 3. Go through the design images on the [project's page](https://app.bigdevsoon.me/projects/find-movies) and import the `.fig` file into Figma to understand the layout and design elements.
 4. Clone this repository or use [GitHub Codespaces](https://github.com/features/codespaces) to set up the project environment.